 The Environmental Protection Agency will accept written comments on the proposed rule up to 60 days after publication in the Federal Register and will release further details on two hearings to be scheduled on the topic.

 NPCA and advocacy groups are reviewing the proposed rule and will submit formal comments by the required deadline.
-A copy of the proposed rule is available by clicking here.

 Regional Haze Timeline